it10/documentacion-tryton-dypra/index.rst

-..
-Documentacion DYPRA master file, created by sphinx-quickstart on Tue Apr 8 11:57:59 2014.
+.. documentacion modulos DYPRA documentation master file, created by sphinx-quickstart on Mon Apr  7 17:10:44 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Documentacion DYPRA
 ===================

+Contents:

 .. toctree::
    :maxdepth: 2